President Napoleon

 History:

-Adapted from a recipe in 2023 by Sam Penton at the Manor Bar in the Rosewood Miramar Beach Hotel, Montecito, California, USA.
-Sam developed his cocktail, named "Napoleon" after the Marxist pig in George Orwell's 1945 Animal Farm, for a literary villains-themed menu.
+Adapted from a recipe in 2023 by Sam Penton at the Manor Bar in the Rosewood Miramar Beach Hotel, Montecito, California.
+Sam developed his cocktail for a literary villains-themed menu and named "Napoleon" after the Marxist pig in George Orwell's 1945 Animal Farm.

 Difford’s Guide remains free-to-use thanks to the support of the brands in green above.
 Values stated for alcohol and calorie content, and number of drinks an ingredient makes should be considered approximate.